fliptanedo/academic-flip/README.md

+# Flip's Website

+This is Flip Tanedo's website.
+Currently hosted on [Netlify](http://fliptanedo.netlify.com).

 # Flip's Set Up Notes

 These are notes on how I modified the May 2018 version of `Hugo Theme Academic` (George Cushen) to create my personal website.